learnque-guides/tut-bit-JS-13-lesson-fe-introduction/src/ajax_remote_server_call.md

 # Ajax and remote server calling

-Making request by using XMLHttpRequest object
+Making request by using XMLHttpRequest object.

+Get example:

 ```js
 const request = new XMLHttpRequest();